zowe/docs-site/docs/user-guide/mvd-using.md

   Use this view to query JES jobs with filters, and view the related steps, files, and status.
 You can also purge jobs from this view.

-**Data set Explorer**
+**MVS Explorer**

   Use this view to browse the MVS™ file system by using a high-level qualifier filter.
-With the Dataset Explorer, you can complete the following tasks:
+With the MVS Explorer, you can complete the following tasks:

   - List the members of partitioned data sets.
   - Create new data sets using attributes or the attributes of an existing data set ("Allocate Like").